-With the Coronavirus pandemic consuming one victim after another, it has become increasingly important to protect ourselves against it.
+With the ongoing second-wave of the pandemic and the expected third-wave, it has become increasingly important to protect ourselves against it.
 Apart from all of the other safety measures which we can take, including wearing a mask while traveling to crowded places, avoiding crowded places or washing our hands with soap at regular intervals, one should also focus on building their immunity.
 A good immune system can help you fight off any virus or infection.
 One of the best ways to build your immunity is nutrition but before we get into that, let’s understand what Immunity is.

 What Is Immunity?

 As the old adage goes, ‘Prevention is better than Cure’.
 Build a good immune system to prevent disease.
 The Immune system is an amazing protection mechanism situated inside every human body.
 It is designed to defend you against millions of bacteria, microbes, viruses, toxins and parasites that love to invade the body.
 To understand the power of the immune system, all that one needs to do is to look at what happens to a living being when it dies.
 This might sound gross but it does tell us all something very important about our immune system.

 When something dies, its immune system (along with everything else) shuts down.
 In a matter of hours, the body is invaded by all sorts of bacteria, microbes, and parasites.
 None of these things are able to get in when the immune system is strong, but the moment the immune system stops, the door is wide open for diseases to breed.
 Once you die, it only takes a few weeks for these organisms to completely dismantle your body and carry it away, until all that’s left is a skeleton.
 So safely, one can conclude that a strong immune system keeps all of that dismantling from happening when one is alive.